Long term subscription

 Using a long-term subscription

-Once you submit all the info and complete the process, regardless of how you signed up for your subscription, you can go to any one of the stations to start using your pass.
+Once you submit all the info and complete the process, you can go start using your pass straight away.
 To find a bike station near you, check the Valenbisi stations section.

 With the app